-., of TEA.
-Amendment No. у Texas Title I Priority Schools Grant Schedule #4-Program Requirements P art 2: Statutory Requirements Requirement Description - Federal Statutory Requirements Primary Component Where Described 1 The LEA must demonstrate that the LEA has analyzed the needs of each school and selected an intervention for Comprehensive Needs Assessment 2 each school.
-The LEA must demonstrate that it has the capacity to use these grant funds to provide adequate resources and related support to each Tier campus identified in the LEA's application in order to implement, fully and effectively, the required activities of the school intervention model it has selected.
-Project Management-Capacity Project Management-LEA Support 3 If the LEA is not applying to serve each Tier I school (through a separate application for each campus), the LEA must explain why it lacks capacity to serve Project Management-Lack of Capacity 4 The LEA must describe actions it has taken, or will take, to design and implement interventions consistent with the final federal requirements, including the convices the campus will receive or the activities the campus will implement.
-Program Abstract Intervention Model 5 The LEA must describe actions it has taken, or will take, to recruit, screen, and Project Management-External Providers 6 The LEA must describe actions it has taken, or will take, to align other resources with the interventions.
-Project Management-Resourc Management Program Budget Summary 7 The LEA must describe actions it has taken, or will take, to modify its practices or policies, if necessary, to enable its schools to implement the interventions fully and effectively.
-Project Management- Management of Grant Activities 8 The LEA must describe actions it has taken, or will take, to sustain the reforms after the funding period ends.
+Requirement Description - Federal Statutory Requirements Primary Component Where Described 1 The LEA must demonstrate that the LEA has analyzed the needs of each school and selected an intervention for each school and selected an intervention for each school.
+Comprehensive Needs Assessment 2 The LEA must demonstrate that it has the capacity to use these grant funds to provide adequate resources and related support to each Tier campus identified in the LEA's application in order to implement, fully and effectively, the required activities of the school intervention model it has selected.
+Project Management-Capacity Project Management-LEA Support 3 If the LEA is not applying to serve each Tier I school (through a separate application for each campus), the LEA must explain why it lacks capacity to serve each Tier I school.
+Project Management-Lack of Capacity 4 The LEA must describe actions it has taken, or will take, to design and implement interventions consistent with the final federal requirements, including the services the campus will receive or the activities the campus will implement.
+Program Abstract Intervention Model 5 The LEA must describe actions it has taken, or will take, to recruit, screen, and select external providers, if applicable, to ensure their quality.
+Project Management-External Providers 6 The LEA must describe actions it has taken, or will take, to align other resources with the interventions.
+Project Management-Resource Management Program Budget Summary 7 The LEA must describe actions it has taken, or will take, to modify its practices or policies, if necessary, to enable its schools to implement the interventions fully and effectively.
+Project Management- Management of Grant Activitles 8 The LEA must describe actions it has taken, or will take, to sustain the reforms after the funding period ends.
 Project Management-Program Continuation and Sustainability 9 The LEA must include a timeline delineating the steps it will take to implement the selected intervention in each campus.
-Project Management-Activity Timeline 10 The LEA must describe the annual goals for student achievement on the State's assessments in both reading/language arts and mathematics that it has established in order to monitor its Tier I and Tier II schools that receive school Performance Assessment and Evaluation-Annual Performance Goals 11 Comprehensive Needs Assessment-Groups of Participants Project Management- Partnerships/Involvement of Others 12 allocated to the campus Program Assurances 13 Applicant provides assurance that it will use its School Improvement Grant to Program Assurances
+Project Management-Activity Timeline 10 The LEA must describe the annual goals for student achievement on the State's assessments in both reading/language arts and mathematics that it has established in order to monitor its Tier I and Tier II schools that receive school improvement funds.
+Performance Assessment and Evaluation-Annual Performance Goals 11 As appropriate, the LEA must consult with relevant stakeholders regarding the LEA's application and implementation of school improvement models on its campus Comprehensive Needs Assessment-Groups of Participants Project Management- Partnerships/Involvement of Others 12 Applicant provides assurance that financial assistance provided under the grant program will supplement, and not supplant, the amount of state and local funds allocated to the campus.
+Program Assurances 13 Applicant provides assurance that it will use its School Improvement Grant to implement fully and effectively an intervention in each Tier I and Tier II school that the LEA commits to serve consistent with the final federal requirements.
+Program Assurances